 Origin and history

-The tomato, now a staple in our diet, originated in South America, where it was already cultivated by pre-Columbian civilizations.
-Introduced to Europe in the 16th century after the discovery of the New World, it was initially considered an ornamental plant before being recognized as a food in its own right.
-In herbal medicine and nutrition, the tomato is now celebrated for its richness in antioxidants , particularly lycopene , the natural pigment responsible for its red color and its health benefits.
+Tomatoes, now an essential part of our diet, originated in South America, where they were cultivated by pre-Columbian civilizations.
+Introduced to Europe in the 16th century after the discovery of the New World, they were initially considered ornamental plants before being recognized as food in their own right.
+In herbal medicine and nutrition, tomatoes are now celebrated for their high antioxidant content, particularly lycopene, a natural pigment responsible for their red color and health benefits.